Does Insurance Cover EMDR Therapy in Massachusetts?

 Understanding Insurance Coverage for EMDR Therapy

-Great news — as of March 2026, EMDR Unlocked is officially in-network with Blue Cross Blue Shield of Massachusetts (BCBS), Aetna, and Cigna!
-We are also expanding our insurance network, with several additional Massachusetts insurers expected to come on board in the coming months.
-Here’s a clear breakdown of how coverage works, which insurers are involved, and how to make the most of your benefits.
+Great news — EMDR Unlocked is now in-network with seven Massachusetts insurance panels: Blue Cross Blue Shield of Massachusetts (BCBS), Aetna, Cigna / Evernorth, MassHealth (Medicaid), UnitedHealthcare (including Medicare Advantage, OneCare, SCO, Community Plan, and ConnectorCare via Optum), Harvard Pilgrim Health Care, and Mass General Brigham Health Plan.
+Here's a clear breakdown of how coverage works, which insurers are involved, and how to make the most of your benefits.

 Does Insurance Cover EMDR Therapy?